Tammy Waitt Guest Editorial by Mike McGovern, Automatic Systems

 It seems that at least once every month another shooting incident is being reported somewhere, in the USA, Canada, anywhere in the world.
 No commercial, public, private, or government entity is immune from the threat, and we know that security leaders, government leaders, and others are continuously looking for ways to better prepare for the unthinkable event.

 As security professionals, we know that much thought and preparation must go into both preventing and responding to these incidents in ways that reduce harm and save lives.
-In his article “Active Shooters are Meticulous Planners – Are You?”
-John P. Torres of Guidepost Solutions makes an excellent case supporting the need for thorough detailed planning for such incidents.
+In his article “Active Shooters are Meticulous Planners – Are You?”, John P. Torres of Guidepost Solutions makes an excellent case supporting the need for thorough detailed planning for such incidents.

 Meanwhile we at Automatic Systems have carefully studied the role that a properly planned and executed entrance control design/implementation strategy can play in helping to deter the possibility of such an incident.